 We offer the only dedicated pediatric radiation oncologist in the region, which means our sole focus is radiation therapy for kids.
 Our radiation therapy is planned and administered for the sensitive nature of a child's growing brain.
 Because your child's brain is still developing, it is important that the radiation doctor knows exactly what, where and how much radiation to deliver to the tumor.

 Doctors and nurses who specialize in anesthesia will take care of your child during radiation.
 You can feel comfortable knowing that our pediatric staff will sedate your child to help him/her sleep and lie still so the radiation goes to exactly the right spot.

-With permission from patients and their families, member institutions share tumor tissue and information regarding the patient’s treatment and symptoms with researchers at Children’s Colorado/University of Colorado, led by our pediatric neurosurgeon Dr. Todd Hankinson.
+With permission from patients and their families, member institutions share tumor tissue and information regarding the patient's treatment and symptoms with researchers at Children's Colorado and the University of Colorado, led by our pediatric neurosurgeon Todd Hankinson, MD.